xziyue/robust_mnist_feature_py/README.md

 - [ ] Why does horizontal lines hurt accuracy more significantly than vertical lines?

+## Goals

+- [ ] Is it possible to synthesize "robust" features directly?
+- [ ] Is it possible to differentiate nonrobust and robust features blindly?
+- [ ] Is is possible to create perturbation that leads to human-readable robust features?

 ## The dataset

 The MNIST datset is available at <http://yann.lecun.com/exdb/mnist/>.